fbpx

 Consistency is key.
 If you swap the positioning of your yarns halfway through, you’ll notice a shift in your fabric where the motif doesn’t stand out as intended.
 It’s one of those magical knitting techniques that can transform a flat piece of colorwork into something with depth and vibrancy.

-If you want to test out what colors you want to be more domiant, swatch, swatch, swatch.
+If you want to test out what colors you want to be more dominant…swatch, swatch, swatch!

-In stranded colorwork knitting, “weaving,” “tucking,” or “catching” a float refers to the technique used to manage the long strands or “floats” of yarn that run across the back of the work when you’re using multiple colors.
-These floats occur when you’re carrying a color of yarn across the back while knitting with another color.
-If these floats are too long, they can get caught on fingers or buttons, or cause the fabric to bunch up.
+In stranded colorwork knitting you’ll hear about “weaving,” “tucking,” or “catching” a float.
+This refers to the technique used to manage the long strands or “floats” of yarn that run across the back of the work when using multiple colors.
+These floats occur when you carry a color of yarn across the back while knitting with another color.
+If these floats are too long, they can catch on fingers or buttons or cause the fabric to bunch up.

-Here’s what it means to weave, tuck, or catch a float:
+What it means to weave, tuck, or catch a float

-• Weaving or Catching a Float: As you knit with one color, you periodically “catch” the float of the other color by bringing the unused yarn over or under the yarn that’s currently being worked, trapping it against the fabric.
-This is done every few stitches to keep the float short and secure.
-It’s often recommended to catch floats every 3-5 stitches to prevent them from becoming too long.
+• Weaving or Catching a Float: As you knit with one color, you periodically “catch” the float of the other color by bringing the unused yarn over or under the yarn that’s currently being worked.
+This traps it against the fabric.
+Do this every few stitches to keep the float short and secure.
+I recommend you catch floats every 3-5 stitches to prevent them from becoming too long.

-• Tucking: This is another term for the same process and involves gently wrapping the yarn not in use around the working yarn to secure it in place until it is needed again.
+• Tucking: This is another term for the same process.
+Gently wrap the yarn not used around the working yarn, securing it in place until it is needed again.

 This technique helps to: